bill-orange/Turkey_Day_ESP32_Audio_Video/README.md

    Generating Text messages by OpenAI from text prompts.
    Displaying PNG files from a web resource.

-The playing of audio files uses the  OpenAT TTS API,  It is very inexpensive but not free.
+The playing of audio files uses the  OpenAI TTS API,  It is very inexpensive but not free.
 The generation of text from the API also involves a small per use fee.

-A large amout of debugging of this project was done by Microsft Project.
+A large amout of debugging of this project was done by Microsft CoPilot (MicroSoft's AI).

 Thsi project must use an ESP32S3 (Huge memory model) with PSRAM.
 I have not tested it with different amounts of PSRAM so I am not sure how much is needed.
 I used 8M.